 Intermittent hydrophilic catheters are used once and thrown away, while coated Foley catheters remain in the bladder for a longer period of time.

 100% Silicone Catheters come in a wide range of types and styles.
 Here are a few of the most common ones:

 Intermittent hydrophilic catheters are a type of straight catheter that make insertion more comfortable.
 They feature a special coating that, when wet, becomes slippery.
 This enhances the catheter’s ability to inserted smoothly.

-Silver Coated Foley catheter
+Silver Coated Foley Catheter

 Silver coated Foley catheters are type of Foley catheter used to protect against Urinary Tract Infections.
 Silver is very effective at killing bacteria, and the silver coating on the catheter helps kill bacteria in the urethra.

-Silicone Coated Foley Catheters
+Silicone Coated Foley catheter

 Silicone coated Foley catheters help reduce discomfort or irritation during insertion.
 They consists of two layers: a latex core, and an outer layer of silicone that provides a smooth surface.